With thanks to Jessica Daniels for providing copies of the pages from which this transcript is obtained.

 The parade, some sixty feet wide for most of its length, and paved with patent stone [concrete?], extends along the sea wall from the Old Battery point to the public baths, and a more pleasant promenade it would not be easy to find.
 The bay in its varying phases an ever changing source of pleasure, teems with fish and possibilities for aquatic amusements of every kind, boating, bathing, fishing, excursions by steamer, or strolls on the sands, beach and rocks.
 The famous St. Michael’s Mount, immediately on the left of the town, is one of the lions of the bay, and can be visited by boat at any time, or on foot when the tide is low.
 There are plenty of fine residences available, both furnished and unfurnished, and the inhabitants are warm-hearted, courteous, and ever ready in their endeavours to make a stranger feel at home.
 For inland walks and drives, the district will compare with some of the favoured portions of Devonshire or Kent, undulating and splendidly wooded, and for a few miles around the town cultivated up to an unusually high standard; there is still within easy reach some of the grandest and wildest of scenery to be found in any part of England.
 The northern shore of the peninsula from Land’s End to St Ive’s, [sic] and a part of the south-western promontory is rugged, high, and magnificently broken.
 Instead of undulating hills and well wooded, gently sloping valleys, the high ground presents a scene of weird grandure.
 Huge granite blocks line the cliffs and protrude their rugged forms on the top of every mound, in fact, stones of all conceivable shapes appear to have taken the place of ordinary vegetation, for not a tree or a shrub is to be seen, though the district, which we more fully describe further on, is one of the most interesting in Great Britain, both to the antiquarian and to the geologist, and we might also add to the ordinary sightseer, for few of these will be likely to come to Penzance without exploring the wonders of the great granite fissures and crags of Land’s End, and their mighty associates which guard the first bit of English soil approachable from the west.

 Penzance is not an old town, and although it is our object to place first and foremost in this review its enviable and unique advantages as a winter residence for invalids, who may secure here the main benefits of a sea voyage without the risk, a short account of its rise and progress from a fishing village to an important health resort, will perhaps increase the readers’ interest.
 Tradition, Millett tells us, says “that about the year 1300 there existed a little headland, on which were situated a few fishermen’s huts and a chapel dedicated to St. Anthony.”
 In the old Cornish dialect Pen signifies head and sans holy, and as St. Anthony was held in great veneration by Cornish fishermen, the distinction of holy head or Pensans, according to Millett, was given to the spot from which the town derives its present name.
 Present authorities do not believe in this derivation, and it is generally accepted that Penzance is derived from the old Cornish name of Penzawn, which was in all probability the early name of the head-land.
 The village was evidently progressive; in 1332 King Edward III. granted it, at the insistance of the Lady of the Manor of Alverton, a weekly market on Wednesdays, and a fair of seven days at the festival of St. Peter, from which charter the history of Penzance may be said to start.
 By the middle of the 16th century it had become a trading port with defences, for one of the oldest documents in possession of the Corporation is dated March 16th, 1512, and signed by Henry VIII., granting to the receiver, auditor and bailiffs of “our town of Penzans” the profits of the “ankerage, kylage and busselage,” of all ships vising the harbour, on condition that the bulwarks of the town are well and properly repaired.
 Twenty-five years later a naval engagement took place in Mount’s Bay between a small English fleet under Admiral Seymour and four French cruisers, one of which was sunk while the others escaped.
 In 1595 a Spanish force landed and burnt Newlyn, Penzance, Mousehole and Paul to the ground, the inhabitants fleeing before the disciplined and well armed sailors.
 This is the only incident of Spaniards landing in England on hostile intent, and it is well to learn that in spite of heavy losses, and the almost complete destruction of buildings, it was but nineteen years later that a petition to incorporate Penzance as a borough was granted by James I.; under his charter the Mayor, Aldermen and commonalty were allowed to use a common seal.
-The Corporation consisted of a Mayor (John Madern being the first), eight Aldermen and eight assistants, a constitution which continued until the passing of the Municipal Act of 1835, when the borough became divided into two wards, and its government was vested in The Morrab Public Gardens a Mayor, six Aldermen, and eighteen Councillors.
+The Corporation consisted of a Mayor (John Madern being the first), eight Aldermen and eight assistants, a constitution which continued until the passing of the Municipal Act of 1835, when the borough became divided into two wards, and its government was vested in a Mayor, six Aldermen, and eighteen Councillors.
 The townsmen passed through troublous times during the Commonwealth, being from first to last loyal to the king; they were attacked and plundered by a parliamentary army under Fairfax in 1646, and again in 1648 by a force under Colonel Bennett.
 With the restoration, however, came better times and a general improvement.
 The Queen of Charles II. is believed to have visited the borough in 1661, and in 1663 it was granted a charter for the coining or assaying of tin for the Duchy of Cornwall, from which valuable privileges were secured.
 The general prosperity seems to have continued pretty evenly from this time.
 The mining of tin and copper in the district, and the exportation of these metals as well as of large quantities of fish, brought wealth and revenue.
 The harbour and quays were greatly extended, the streets gradually acquired the appearance of a highly prosperous town.
 Churches and chapels, charities, clubs, a fine library and other institutions were inaugurated, and a general improvement in the modes and habits of life became almost universal.
-As the metropolis of a large outlying district, Penzance was crowded on market days with buyers and sellers of farm produce and all kinds of merchandise, and the shop keepers did business with the farmers, miners, and country gentry for Round About Penzance miles around.
+As the metropolis of a large outlying district, Penzance was crowded on market days with buyers and sellers of farm produce and all kinds of merchandise, and the shop keepers did business with the farmers, miners, and country gentry for miles around.
 The advent of railways gave the town a filip in quite another direction, and the Great Western Railway extension quickly brought visitors from distant places, some attracted by it nearness to Land’s End and the grandure of ts local scenery, others by the growing notoriety of its wonderfully equitable climate.
 Since the opening of the railway new roads and terraces have sprung up, and the dwelling houses have assumed proportions in keeping with its new character as a sea-side resort and fashionable watering place.
 Although the mining industry has been on the wane for a number of years, indeed has almost ceased to exist in many parts of Cornwall, Penzance has thriven and prospered.
 The Corporation are alive to its best interests, and on the alert to forward every movement likely to benefit the town.
 During the past few years they have purchased the Morrab Gardens for the public, extended the promenade, erected the public buildings in the Alverton Road, and spent large sums in perfecting the sanitary system, a matter which has just been strongly brought to the front by a letter from the late chairman of the County Sanitary Committee to the Town Council of Penzance, from which we extract the following:—

 “I am glad now to say, when relinquishing the chair of the County Sanitary Committee, that Penzance in my opinion stands in the proud position of being absolutely the first Urban Sanitary Authority in the county, having the clearest and best conception of its duties and responsibilities in sanitation, as shown by its steady progress and special expenditure during the last five years, and that, thanks also to its two excellent health officers, it is the best and most systematically looked after of any district in Cornwall.
 Vistors may therefore go there either during the winter or the summer with every confidence in the sanitary condition of the place, and that nothing will be allowed to militate against their health or their comfort in these respects; consequently, I trust it will always continue to receive that patronage and support from other parts of Britain that the advantages appertaining to the peculiar mildness and enjoyability of its climate so justly entitles it.